President Bill Clinton's Economic Policies

 Since Leaving Office

-The former President created the Clinton Foundation in 2001.
+In 2001, he created the Clinton Foundation.
 It has five areas of focus: improving global health, increasing education for girls, reducing childhood diseases, creating economic opportunity, and climate change.
 It works through local community partnerships.
 He has served as UN Envoy for Tsunami Recovery and is a Special Envoy to Haiti.